The U.S. Government and International Family Planning & Reproductive Health Efforts

 |Table 2: USAID-Funded Family Planning/Reproductive Health (FP/RH) Interventions26|

 Other U.S. FP/RH Efforts

 The U.S. works with several international institutions, partnerships, and other donors, to carry out FP/RH efforts.
 Among them are the U.N.
-Population Fund (UNFPA, the largest purchaser and distributor of contraceptives worldwide); Family Planning 2020 (FP2020, an international partnership to expand access to family planning services in which the U.S. is a core partner); and the Global Financing Facility (GFF, a partnership to improve the health of women, children, and adolescents through innovative financing in which the U.S. is an investor).28
+Population Fund (UNFPA, the largest purchaser and distributor of contraceptives worldwide – though the U.S. will not contribute to it in FY 2017; see below); Family Planning 2020 (FP2020, an international partnership to expand access to family planning services in which the U.S. is a core partner); and the Global Financing Facility (GFF, a partnership to improve the health of women, children, and adolescents through innovative financing in which the U.S. is an investor).29

 Most U.S. funding for FP/RH is part of the Global Health Programs account at USAID, with additional funding provided through the Economic Support Fund account.
 FP/RH funding is also provided through the International Organizations & Programs account at the Department of State for the U.S. contribution to the U.N.
 Population Fund.

 Requirements in Law and Policy33